Conference Schedule:Saturday and Sunday, January 13-14, 2018

 Student Leadership Projects – Tidelands Nature Center

 VOLUNTEER AT OUR CONFERENCE: Help us make Choosing to Lead (CTL) a success by donating your time as a CTL volunteer!
 We’ll need help volunteers to help with registration/check-in, workshop panels, information booths, book & merchandise sales, and so much more.
-Sign up for one of our Choosing to Lead volunteer trainings!
+Sign up – Choosing to Lead volunteer trainings date coming soon!